A Belfast (Maine) Sojourn

 County.

-Some pleasures to be had in small towns are low key but substantial and Belfast
+Some pleasures to be had in small towns are low key but substantial and Belfast,

-was pleased to find the Colonial theatre alive and well.
+buildings, so I was pleased to find the Colonial theatre alive and well.

 It opened in 1912 on the day the Titanic set sail and the character of its art deco